luke-h1/talks/expo-router/slides.md

 TODO:
 add TOC,
 add deep-linking terminology
-add server driven ui terminology add conclusion slide replace tweet screenshot with tweet comp
+add server driven ui and server functions before we dive into movie app add conclusion slide jetpack compose + swift ui via expo ui as part of movie app

-Add client side representation of react-navigation (screenshot) ✅ talk about how its dificult to deploy your own SSR server ✅ jetpack compose + swift ui via expo ui
+replace tweet screenshot with tweet comp ✅
--->
+Add client side representation of react-navigation (screenshot) ✅ talk about how its dificult to deploy your own SSR server ✅ -->

 <!-- make it display presenter notes full screen instead of just on the right -->